 Tune in here at 7 p.m.
 (CST) on December 10 to view the virtual concert!

 Crystal Bridges invites you to open your browser and experience Part II of the Digital Van Cliburn Concert Series.
 Renowned national pianists have been paired with Northwest Arkansas talent, curating musical selections that will take you on a journey through isolation, hope, yearning, and the American Spirit from the comfort of your home.
 During this free, virtual piano concert, local Northwest Arkansas pianists Tomoko Kashiwagi, Claudia Burson, and Matt Nelson, will present online performances on the beautiful Van Cliburn piano in Crystal Bridges’ Great Hall.
 With musical selections from the Great American Songbook specially chosen for this moment of social distancing, join us for this finale performance.

-The two-part virtual concert series kicks off with pre-recorded performances by nationally acclaimed pianists, Lara Downes, Arturo O’Farrill, and Anderson & Roe Piano Duo on Thursday, December 3.
+This virtual concert series kicked off with pre-recorded performances by nationally acclaimed pianists, Lara Downes, Arturo O’Farrill, and Anderson & Roe Piano Duo.
+Watch them here.